silver-ring/showcases/README.md

 ## [Racon](https://github.com/silver-ring/racon):

-A simple tool to validate structuriz archticture models. the tool build on javascript, nodejs, typescript and fayi
+A simple tool to validate structuriz archticture models. the tool build on javascript, nodejs, typescript and fayi It also uses Neo4j as a graph database to build up a graph for components for source code Also it integrates with google sheet to provide a report about the findings

 ## [Design Patterns](https://github.com/silver-ring/designpatterns)